retrotruestory/M1DEV/README.md

 The architecture strictly adheres to big-endian ordering for both bits and bytes.
 This design choice is not only a technical specification but also a philosophical statement, as it reflects a preference for a certain way of organizing data in memory.
+        >[!NOTE]
+>In truth, there is no real advantage to either bit-endian or little-endian.
+I chose big-endian because of personal preference.
+  >And, for what it’s worth, it would not take much effort to change Magic-1 into a little-endian machine.
+Just a few dozen
+  >microcode routines would need to be changed.

 18. Rich Instruction Set